oswaldochan/5_MassiveData/cap1&2/resumen.md

 - **Lack of human-fault tolerance**: Any mistake will make the database to be corrupted, and as human mistakes are unavoidable, the system will eventually be corrupted by a human mistake.

 ## What are the differences between batch, serving and speed layer?
-- The **batch** layer
+- The **batch** layer is where the the database is precomputed, so it doesn't have to read the whole database every time a quer

 ---
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNDQ1NDQ2MTUsLTE0OTE4OTQ2MDMsLT
+eyJoaXN0b3J5IjpbMTczNzM4OTA5MCwtMTM0NDU0NDYxNSwtMT
-EzMDg2MzI5NCwxMzg4MjQ0NDkzLC0xOTQzODYyMzk0LDUyMDYz
+Q5MTg5NDYwMywtMTMwODYzMjk0LDEzODgyNDQ0OTMsLTE5NDM4
-MDkyNCwxMDg1MTI4ODAxXX0=
+NjIzOTQsNTIwNjMwOTI0LDEwODUxMjg4MDFdfQ==
 -->